-He who has found (heurisko) his life will lose (apollumi) it - This verse is one of the most vivid paradoxes in the entire Bible!
-This describes those reject Jesus as Savior and Lord and says they will find their life in this short, temporary time on earth.
-Woe to them!
-This is as good as their life will ever be for they will spend the next life in eternal punishment.
-On the other hand, this life is as bad as it will ever be for those who lose their life for Jesus!
+He who has found his life will lose it - This describes those who find all of their life in this short, temporary life.
+This is as good as their life will be for they will spend the next life in eternal punishment.